samanthaelvambuena-rgb/ELVAMBUENA_2ECE-D_PA3/README.md

 To see the main python program, click this [link](https://github.com/samanthaelvambuena-rgb/ELVAMBUENA_2ECE-D_PA3/blob/main/PA3_ELVAMBUENA.ipynb) and download.

 ### HISTORY
+September 17, 2026 - Made a minor correction to README.

 September 6, 2026 - Final touches made the final improvements and corrections to the code and README.

 September 3, 2026 - README structure Created the overall structure and organization of the README.